Mazamars312/openfpga-pcengine-cd/README.md

 -   Two timers for software interrupts.
 One for CD access delays and the other used for OSD updates.

+-   Autoupdaters: Have added the extra function for adding more BIOS’s for users to be downloaded

 Notices For running this core
 -----------------------------